 There’s something innately calming and satisfying about a subtle transition of one colour into another – perhaps that’s why we’ve seen the ombre trend pop up into all areas of design.
 From wall art and cushions to hair styles and fashion, we just can’t get enough!
 Here we’ll explain how to use different tones of paint to create your own fabulous ombre effect wall so you too can create this dreamy colour melt.

 - Decorators tape

 - 3 tins of paint in complimenting shades (we recommend using very similar shades)

 - 2 large sponges for blending (we used car cleaning sponges)

-- It’s important that the surface is prepped properly, this includes repairing any damages and ensuring the wall is fully clean and dry (see more detail on this here.)
+- It’s important that the surface is prepped properly, this includes repairing any damages and ensuring the wall is fully clean and dry.

 - After your wall is ready to go, section it off from the other walls with decorating tape.
 If you’re painting over a dark wall, we’d also recommend doing one full coat of the lightest colour as a base at this stage.

 - Measure the wall and divide into 3 even sections horizontally by marking with a pencil or chalk.
 Don’t worry if the line isn’t neat, it’s simply a guide to show you where to stop with each paint colour.